Locations:

 Can overflow incontinence go away?

-Many people with overflow incontinence see symptom improvement after treating conditions that cause urinary retention.
-It’s only in rare instances that people need catheterization.
+Many people with overflow incontinence see their symptoms improve after treating the conditions that cause urinary retention.
+It’s only in rare instances that people need a urinary catheter.
+It’s important to talk to a healthcare provider.
+They can recommend the most effective ways to manage overflow incontinence and minimize its impact on your life.

 Living With

-• What is causing my urinary retention and overflow incontinence?
+• What’s causing my urinary retention and overflow incontinence?

 • What did my test results show?